YasinShamsedini/HospitalManagementSystem/README.md

 - Special thanks to my parents, who work in the healthcare industry, for testing the system and providing valuable feedback.
 - The project benefited from AI-powered suggestions that enhanced the functionality and design.

----

 ##  **Enjoy using the Software!**

-Feel free to explore the project, contribute, and share your feedback.
-If you have any questions or suggestions, feel free to open an issue or a pull request.